jacobzipper/irsacms/client/src/HOWTO-addNewWebPage.md

 To add a new page:

+    0) make sure to have src/Navbar be a top lvl subcomponent of the page you are trying to add
+            (sorry for the hack, couldnt find a better way)

     1) make a new subdirectory with naming scheme page-name.
     2) make all components for that page in that directory.